itsnemoooo/itsnemoooo.github.io/projects/sold-by-RL.md

   - **Date Features**: Extracts date-related features such as year, month, and day of the week.
   - **Dimensionality Reduction**: Applies PCA to reduce the dimensionality of embedding features.
 - **Model Training**: Trains machine learning models using scikit-learn, including hyperparameter tuning with Optuna.
-- **Feature Importance**: Extracts and visualizes feature importances from trained models.
+- **Feature Importance**: Extracts and visualizes feature importances from trained models. -->

-## this is an in-progress private project for a client

-## will update this page when the project is complete if permitted